The word "advent" means arrival.

 Advent is an invitation into a great adventure.
 It’s a journey toward the beginning of the end.
 God’s plan for salvation birthed in front of us.
 Yet, as with all great journeys, it involves a good bit of preparation.
 And despite our most diligent efforts, will always be laced with mystery.
 Because how can you truly prepare to go somewhere you’ve never been?
 How can you wrap your head around what you don’t understand?
 Perhaps the only solution then is to give our minds a rest, and embrace the mystery before us.
 Because Advent is a season that is lived in your heart.
 It’s a time of preparation where we let our desires to comprehend mingle with the mystery of God becoming a human.
 And together, with our brothers and sisters around the world, we stop and reflect.
 Pausing to let go of ourselves, we enter into the mystery and our need for God’s presence, which is always, mysteriously, available to us.

-Every year we create a number of free resources to help us more fully engage this advent season.
+Every year we create a number of free resources & activities to help us more fully engage this advent season.
 We hope they help draw you into a deeper experience of the grace & peace that comes from knowing the incarnation - Jesus Christ - God with us.